 This makes “it okay” to perpetuate and promote the intentional exert of “power” over women or “trophy hunting” sexual exploits (consensual or not) frequently termed “playboy” or “fuck boy” or the “rape culture“.

 Toxic masculinity features an entitlement belief system based around a distorted and deeply flawed ego, wherein they are “better” than other people, physically and intellectually.
-In commonality with the narcissistic male personas of “what men ought to be like” often translates to a grandiose sense of self-importance and an internal fantasy world that further supports their delusions of grandeur, seeking praise and admiration for their perceived success as a man by exploiting “weaker” people.
+In commonality with the narcissistic male personas of “what men ought to be like” can inadvertently translate into a grandiose sense of self-importance and an internal fantasy world that further supports their delusions of grandeur, seeking praise and admiration for their perceived success as a man by exploiting “weaker” people.

 Frequently these exploits are internally justified by a broad range of other egocentric traits that make sense to the perpetrator and permits them to continue unchallenged.
 Perhaps the most problematic issues with toxic masculinity are the willingness and intent to exploit others without guilt, shame or retribution.
 This is the realm of gender violence that South Africa and in many regions of the world face.